 Series two is currently in production and launched with Hammer Horror’s The Unquenchable Thirst of Dracula.
 Written by Anthony Hinds and directed by Mark Gatiss, starring Michael Sheen, Nikesh Patel, Meera Syal, Anna Madeley, Ayesha Dharker and Kulvinder Ghir.

-Dennis Potter’s unproduced screenplay adaptation of D M Thomas’s novel The White Hotel has just been broadcast and can be found here.
+Dennis Potter’s unproduced screenplay adaptation of D M Thomas’s novel The White Hotel broadcast in 2018 and can be found here.
 It stars Anne-Marie Duff, Bill Paterson, Simon McBurney, David Gyasi, Nigel Lindsay, Morwenna Banks, Wayne Forester, Jasmine Jones, Nick Underwood, Tillie Murray and Felix Jamieson.

 “…woozy, sexually charged…”